-The time evolution of $R_{\rm 90,[CII]}$ and $\Delta R_{90}$ in the context of SFHs during $5 \leq z \leq 6$ of three representative FIRE-2 galaxies are shown in the middle and bottom row of Figure~\ref{fig:cii_sfh}, respectively.
-It is evident that these FIRE-2 galaxies exhibit the highly time-varying bursty SFH, a key feature of high-$z$ galaxies that has been predicted by both simulations and analytic arguments \citep[e.g.,][]{FM22,Mirocha23,Pallottini23,Shen23,Sun23b,Sun23,Liu24,Gelli24,Kravtsov24} and recently supported by JWST observations \citep[e.g.,][]{Ciesla24,Looser24,Looser25,Cole25,Endsley25,Perry25}.
-With this stochasticity, the SFH of these FIRE-2 galaxies can be described by multiple starburst cycles, each of which is an episode from the rise, peak, and decline of SFR.
+The time evolution of $R_{\rm 90,[CII]}$ and $\Delta R_{90}$ in the context of SFHs during $5 \leq z \leq 6$ for three representative FIRE-2 galaxies are shown along the middle and bottom rows of Figure~\ref{fig:cii_sfh}, respectively.
+It is evident that these FIRE-2 galaxies exhibit highly bursty SFHs, a key feature of high-$z$ galaxies that has been predicted by both simulations and analytic arguments \citep[e.g.,][]{FM22,Mirocha23,Pallottini23,Shen23,Sun23b,Sun23,Liu24,Gelli24,Kravtsov24} and strongly supported by recent JWST observations \citep[e.g.,][]{Ciesla24,Looser24,Looser25,Cole25,Endsley25,Perry25,Munoz26}.
+SFHs of these FIRE-2 galaxies are characterized by multiple starburst cycles, each of which is an episode involving the rise, peak, and decline of the SFR.

-Examining the correlation between $R_{\rm 90,[CII]}$, $\Delta R_{90}$, and SFH in individual burst episodes, we find that most of the time the [\ion{C}{2}] emission exhibits as the extended [\ion{C}{2}] halo, and we reveal a qualitative time-delayed correlation: The [\ion{C}{2}] halo size initially decreases as the SFR increases and approaches a local minimum near the SFR peak.
-Subsequently, as the SFR declines, the [\ion{C}{2}] halo expands, producing the extended [\ion{C}{2}] halo that is significantly more extended than the UV continuum.
+Examining the correlation between $R_{\rm 90,[CII]}$ or $\Delta R_{90}$ and the SFH during individual burst episodes, we find that the [\ion{C}{2}] emission often manifests as an extended [\ion{C}{2}] halo, and there appears to be a time-delayed correlation: The [\ion{C}{2}] halo size initially decreases as the SFR increases and approaches a local minimum near the SFR peak.
+Subsequently, as the SFR declines, the [\ion{C}{2}] emission expands, producing a [\ion{C}{2}] halo that is significantly more extended than the UV continuum.
 As shown in Figure~\ref{fig:cii_sfh}, both $R_{\rm 90,[CII]}$ and $\Delta R_{90}$ exhibit this trend, demonstrating that dramatic changes in the $R_{\rm 90}$ parameters are associated with recent starburst, and thus extended [\ion{C}{2}] halos are strongly coupled to bursty SFHs.
 An outlier of this picture is the $z=6$ snapshot of {\tt z5m11e}, which is significantly contaminated by a nearby merger.
-Moreover, this qualitative pattern is confirmed by inspecting $R_{\rm 90,[CII]}$ and $\Delta R_{90}$ evolution tracks vs. SFHs of other FIRE-2 galaxies, and $\Sigma_{\rm UV}$ and $\Sigma_{\rm [CII]}$ 2D images of all FIRE-2 galaxies (e.g., all {\tt z5m12e} snapshots in Figure~\ref{fig:combined} and Appendix~\ref{appendix:more_snapshots}).
+Moreover, this qualitative pattern is confirmed by inspecting evolution tracks of $R_{\rm 90,[CII]}$ and $\Delta R_{90}$ vs. SFHs of other FIRE-2 galaxies, and $\Sigma_{\rm UV}$ and $\Sigma_{\rm [CII]}$ 2D images of all FIRE-2 galaxies (e.g., all {\tt z5m12e} snapshots in Figure~\ref{fig:combined}, Figure~\ref{fig:smooth_combined}, and Appendix~\ref{appendix:more_snapshots}).